civilservicelgbt/civilservicelgbt.github.io/_conference/volunteer-team.md

 ---
 We would like to thank the volunteers who have organised this event, including:

-* James Jefferson, Vice-Chair, Civil Service LGBT+ Conference
+* James Jefferson, Vice-Chair, Conference, Civil Service LGBT+ Network
-* Mark Harrop
+* Mark Harrop, Conference Project team, Civil Service LGBT+ Network
+* J﻿ohn Peart, Chair, Civil Service LGBT+ Network

 Our on the day volunteer logistical team: